MatthewsMTB/BIOC3301_Cirrus/README.md

 # BIOC3301_Cirrus
-Microbiome sequencing using qiime1 on Cirrus HPC
+Microbiome sequencing analysis using qiime1 on Cirrus HPC